FunctionLab/selene/docs/source/overview/overview.md

 It provides diverse functionality at varying levels of flexibility.
 Some members of `utils` are general-purpose (e.g. configuration file parsing) while others have highly specific use cases (e.g. CLI logger initialization).

+# Help

+Join our [Google group](https://groups.google.com/forum/#!forum/selene-sdk) if you have questions about the package, case studies, or model development.